Kauthar-Omar/TeamLeeuwenhoek/Task.md

-The following is the task executed in the repo
+The following is the task executed in the repo:

 The Spreadsheet project
 Each team should create a GitHub repo.